Final report for SNE20-008-NH

 The NH SARE Coordinator creates an organizing committee to assist in the Reading the Farm Training.

-A core team has been identified based on previous Reading the Farm collaborations and interest of the individuals.
+A core team was identified based on previous Reading the Farm collaborations and interest of the individuals.

 50 Agricultural service providers are invited to apply to participate in the Reading the Farm Training by the NH SARE Coordinator.